Formation, Vocation and Pastoral Ministries

 INCULTURATION TASK FORCES RECORDS OF THE NATIONAL CONFERENCE OF CATHOLIC BISHOPS AD-HOC COMMITTEE ON NATIVE AMERICANS, 1993-2003, undated, 1.0 foot.

-Interviews, notes, and reports regarding Dakota-Lakota and Tohono O’odham Catholic liturgical inculturation in the Rapid City (South Dakota) and Tucson (Arizona) dioceses with reports of the National Conference of Catholic Bishops' Ad Hoc Committee on Native American Catholics.
-These meetings were preceded by the Medicine Men and Clergy Dialogue at St. Francis Mission, Rosebud Reservation, South Dakota, 1973-1978.
+Interviews, notes, and reports regarding Dakota-Lakota and Tohono O’odham Catholic liturgical adaptation in the dioceses of Rapid City (South Dakota) and Tucson (Arizona) with reports of the National Conference of Catholic Bishops' Ad Hoc Committee on Native American Catholics.
+These meetings were preceded by the Medicine Men and Clergy Dialogue at

 [Connect to Inculturation Task Forces Inventory]

-Primarily poetry, plays, and children's stories; of special note is "The Hanbelachia Collection," which pertains to Dakota-Lakota Indians and Jesuit evangelization in South Dakota.
+Primarily poetry, plays, and children's stories.
+Of special note is "The Hanbelachia Collection," which pertains to Lakota Indians and Jesuit evangelization in South Dakota.
 This collection is closed.

 KISEMANITO CENTRE COLLECTION, 1981-1986, undated, 4.6 feet (1.2 feet unprocessed).